-The tourist season on Milos lasts from just after Greek Easter until the end of October.
-In between these times though, some months are better than others for visiting.
+The tourist season in Milos roughly lasts from May to October.
+In between these times, some months are better than others for visiting.

-I visited Milos in early to mid June.
-The weather was lovely, and the sea warm enough to swim in.
-In my opinion, this is the best month to visit Milos, as tourist numbers are low.
-I imagine mid-September would be very similar.
+We have visited Milos twice, in mid June and late September.
+The weather was lovely on most days, and the sea warm enough to swim in.
+In my opinion, these are the best months to visit Milos, as tourist numbers are lower than during peak season.

-Like many places in Greece, I would suggest avoiding August as a time to visit.
-Things become just crazily busy during this month, and even on a reasonably low key destination like Milos, accommodation can be hard to find.
-Don't say I didn't warn you!
+Like most places in Greece, I would suggest avoiding August as a time to visit Milos.
+Things can become crazy busy during this month, and accommodation can be hard to find or just very expensive.